All Episodes

 Well, I dug a little further.

-I think I found this at AmericanTinker.com.
+I think I found this at AmericanThinker.com.

-Lawyers that'll work for organizations like the ACLU and the AARP and other liberal organizations like that.
+The purpose of the law school is to train liberal activist lawyers, lawyers that will work for organizations like the ACLU and the AARP and other liberal organizations like that.

-Lawyers who will be trained to take on the administration and deny them the right to prosecute the war under the commander-in-chief uh provisions of the Constitution.
+Lawyers who will be trained to take on the administration and deny them the right to prosecute the war under the commander-in-chief provisions of the Constitution.

 As in lawyers who have been trying to undermine military tribunals and the interrogation of prisoners.